Skip to content

 /verify-work [N]

-Manual UAT for phase N with agent-assisted diagnosis and fix planning.
+Manual UAT for phase N with goal-backward verification, agent-assisted diagnosis, and fix planning.

 What it does: 1.
 Shows what was built and the acceptance criteria 2.
 You test it manually 3.
 You report any issues in plain language 4.
 Agent diagnoses root causes and creates targeted fix plans 5.
 You execute fixes and re-verify